-When to Travel to Bhutan
+When to Travel to Bhutan: Things to Do in Bhutan Year-Round

-The Dragon Kingdom—rich in flora and fauna, in traditional arts and living Himalayan culture, in mountain views and hiking trails, among much else—is a destination that draws more than one type of traveler.
+The Dragon Kingdom—rich in flora and fauna, traditional arts, and living Himalayan culture, in mountain views and hiking trails, among much else—is a destination that draws more than one type of traveler.
 GeoEx has been leading trips in Bhutan since 1985, sharing its natural beauty and cultural treasures with our travelers and granting unparalleled access to the most interesting temples, treks, and artisans.
 The Land of the Thunder Dragon is a spectacular destination year-round, although the weather varies dramatically depending on the elevation and season.
-The best months to visit Bhutan depends on what you’re looking for.
+The best months to visit Bhutan depend on what you’re looking for.

 Spring